 MELC serves a broad spectrum of undergraduates, including those with plans to acquire specific linguistic and cultural proficiencies and those simply interested in the histories and cultures of the regions covered by the department.
 Graduates of this degree program have pursued further study in the humanities or social sciences, professional degree programs in law or medicine, employment with governmental or non-governmental organizations, and other careers.

-The department participates actively in exchange programs, sending UW students for language and cultural study and research to a variety of locations - from North Africa to the Middle East, and across Central Eurasia — and training many students from institutions overseas.
+The department participates actively in exchange programs, sending UW students for language and cultural study and research to a variety of locations—from North Africa and the Horn of Africa to the Middle East, and across Central Eurasia—and training many students from institutions overseas.

 Students